refractionPOINT/lce_doc/docs/events.md

 ### DNS_REQUEST
 Generated from DNS responses and therefore includes both the requested domain and the response from the server.
-If the server responds with multiple responses as allowed by the DNS protocol, the N answers will become N DNS_REQUEST events, so you can always assume one DNS_REQUEST event means one answer.
+If the server responds with multiple responses (as allowed by the DNS protocol) the N answers will become N DNS_REQUEST events, so you can always assume one DNS_REQUEST event means one answer.